NovusX-Dev/RepairBeam/replit.md

 - **Localization Requirements**: Always add localizations and translations when necessary, ensuring support for only the configured languages (currently: en, pt-BR)
 - **Database Query Integrity**: Always ensure that lookups and queries are properly structured and do not break existing lookups
 - **Naming Convention Consistency**: Adhere to the same naming convention throughout the codebase, never mix different naming patterns
+- **Permission Template Updates**: When adding new sections or features with permissions, ALWAYS update the existing user permission group templates in the database (Administrator, Manager, Technician, Receptionist, Viewer) to include the new permissions.
+This prevents users from losing access to new features due to missing permissions in their groups.

 ## System Architecture